learc83/stocksplosion/README.md

 this project):
 https://gorails.com/setup/osx/10.10-yosemite

-Linux:
+##Linux:
-If you're running Linux, you have the option of using a built in package manager to install ruby, but most people recommend you use a tool called rbenv.
+If you're running Linux, you have the option of using a built in package manager to install Ruby, but most people recommend you use a tool called rbenv.

-Installation instructions for Ubuntu 15.04 can be found here (just install ruby and ignore the section about installing Rails--you won't need it for this project): https://gorails.com/setup/ubuntu/15.04
+Installation instructions for Ubuntu 15.04 can be found here (just install Ruby and ignore the section about installing Rails--you won't need it for this project): https://gorails.com/setup/ubuntu/15.04